Bad Credit Business Loans

 To get approved for a bad credit loan, lenders may ask you to secure the loan with collateral.
-It's true that when you secure your loan, you may be charged lower interest rates; however, in case you fail to pay back your loan on time, the lender can legally claim the collateral, and you will no longer possess it.
+A secured loan may include lower interest rates, but if the borrower defaults on a secured loan, the lender may repossess the collateral.

 Bad Faith Lending